The original It girl proves there’s no expiration date for ambition

 To launch Gypsy Rosé in Hong Kong, the two supplied wine for Marc Spiegel’s Director’s Cut party during the recent Art Basel and for a few exclusive dinners (one of them hosted by Vito Schnabel, son of contemporary artist Julian Schnabel), and they would deliver boxes of their product themselves, navigating through the crowded Lan Kwai Fong.
 There’s no physical office yet for their two-woman business, and Lopez admits to doing most of her work on the green couch in her Makati apartment living room.
 Yet their label is steadily building its identity on social media, with the Gypsy Rosé Instagram page filled with beautiful yet cheeky images and equally saucy quotes.

 “Monette and I knew what we wanted, and she and I have very different personalities,” says Lopez.
-“She’s a bold and confident business woman who knows where to plug things, who’s extremely efficient when making decisions.
-I’m more of the romantic one, creating ideas then creating stories for those ideas.
+“She’s a bold and confident businesswoman who knows where to plug things, who’s extremely efficient when making decisions.
+I’m more of the romantic one, creating ideas than creating stories for those ideas.

 “We’re wedged between the old school and new world ideas.
 What’s important is that we hold the same views in more important matters, and also have differences in opinions over things that need to be examined first.
 It’s that synergy and openness to one another that accelerated this journey.”